Homepage Good practice Notifying the Commission

 On receipt of such a notification, the Commission will determine whether any further information is required, or any action is to be taken.

-Despite this guidance, it is not possible to be prescriptive about all cases which should be reported to the Commission as circumstances vary so much.
 Anyone in doubt as to whether a matter is significant enough to report to the Commission should contact the Commission to discuss the situation.

 All deaths should be reported using this form: